 If you are looking to manually specify captions in a SmartVideo tag, we can support that as well.
-Just simply insert the <track> tag inside of the <smartvideo> element just like you would do for a standard video.
+Simply insert the <track> tag inside of the <smartvideo> element just like you would do for a standard video.
 Here's an example of what the SmartVideo tag will look like:

 <track default kind="captions"